Heat Stroke: A Deadly Consequence of Too Much Sun

 By WeatherBug Meteorologists

 Summer is a time that can be enjoyed by all.
-It is a time for outdoor activities, barbecues, vacations, and just plain fun in the sun.
+It is a time to go outside and enjoy barbecues, vacations, and just plain fun in the sun.
 But all this fun can come at a price if you aren`t prepared for the hot weather.
 Heat exhaustion and the even more dangerous heat stroke could lead you to the hospital or, even worse, death.

 When planning summer outdoor activities, it is important to stay alert of the outdoor temperature.
 When the heat index or even the outdoor temperature rises to extremely high levels, usually above 90-degrees Fahrenheit, frequent breaks in the shade will help keep you safe and cool.

 The clothing that you wear is also a factor.
 It is best to wear a hat and light-colored, loose- fitting clothes.
 But even more important, is staying hydrated.
 If you start feeling abnormally hot, it is time to get out of the sun.

 If you are experiencing a very high body temperature, along with moderate to severe head or body aches, you are probably suffering from some form of hyperthermia.
 It can range from the less severe heat cramps and heat exhaustion, to heat stroke, a medical emergency.
 Infants, the elderly, athletes, and outdoor workers are usually most prone to a heat emergency.

 Your body generates heat partly through metabolism, and cools itself through either sweat evaporation or heat radiation through the skin.
 In the case when there are extreme temperatures, and vigorous activities must be performed, the body may not be able to keep up with the cooling process, causing the body temperature to rise.
 This is a cause for heat stroke, which if left untreated could be fatal.